-In connection with August 2020, the Company's IPO, the board of directors Company adopted, and its stockholders approved, the 2020 Incentive Award Plan (the "2020 Plan"), in order to facilitate the grant of cash and equity incentives to directors, employees (including the Company's named executive officers) and consultants of the Company and its subsidiaries.
+In August 2020, the Company adopted, and its stockholders approved, the 2020 Incentive Award Plan (the "2020 Plan"), in order to facilitate the grant of cash and equity incentives to directors, employees (including the Company's named executive officers) and consultants of the Company and its subsidiaries.
 The 2020 Plan provides for the grant of stock options, including incentive stock options ("ISOs") and non-qualified stock options ("NSOs"), SARs, restricted stock, dividend equivalents, restricted stock units ("RSUs") and other stock or cash-based awards.

 Stock options and stock appreciation rights under the 2020 Plan have a 10-year contractual term and vest over the vesting period specified in the applicable award agreement, at achievement of a performance requirement, or upon change of control (as defined in the applicable plan).
 RSUs vest over the vesting period specified in the applicable award agreement, at achievement of a performance requirement, or upon change of control (as defined in the applicable plan).
-As of September 30, 2023 March 31, 2024, there were 6,755,091 7,890,232 shares of common stock available for issuance under the 2020 Plan.
-The number of shares that may be issued under the 2020 Plan will automatically increase on January 1 of each year in an amount equal to the lesser of (i) 4.0% of the shares of the Company's common stock outstanding on December 31 of the preceding year or (ii) an amount determined by the Company's board of directors.
+As of March 31, 2024 June 30, 2024, there were 7,890,232 7,654,586 shares of common stock available for issuance under the 2020 Plan.
+The number of shares that may be issued under the 2020 Plan automatically increases on January 1 of each year in an amount equal to the lesser of (i) 4.0% of the shares of the Company's common stock outstanding on December 31 of the preceding year or (ii) an amount determined by the Company's board of directors.